Guest Rewards Program

 As if visiting the Elmwood Resort wasn’t already special, we offer the return of BONUS NIGHTS!!
 Spend two consecutive nights at the Elmwood Resort between now and June 17, 2018 and September 25 through December 31 and stay an EXTRA NIGHT on us!!

 Can’t stay the third night due to work?
 Why not use the bonus for an extra extended check out time and let the kids swim in our indoor pool all day long!!

 Availability for this special bonus night is limited and advance reservations are required.
-Not valid Memorial Day Weekend.
+Not valid Memorial Day & Columbus Day Weekends.

 This special may only be reserved by calling us directly at

 (800) 697- 8566 or (207) 646-1038, so call and reserve today!!

 Established in 1992 by a group of business people, civic leaders and friends, the Great Falls Balloon Festival is a weekend-long celebration featuring hot air balloons, food and entertainment.